Business Aviation Tips and Inflight Catering for Lisbon, PortugalJuly 17, 2017 by Stacey Farooqui

 White the landscape and history are spectacular here, of course, we also want to cover another huge part of the culture – Portuguese cuisine and local delicacies.
 Portugal is known for its cheese (queijo) and Queijo Serra da Estrela, a unique cheese made of sheep’s milk and utilizes a thistle-like plant as a coagulant, is known as the king of Portuguese cheese.
 It is one of thirteen classes of cheese produced in Portugal that is included in the European Union’s protected designation of origin (PDO) classification.
 Some others that have received this distinction are Queijo de Azeitao (also of sheep’s milk and cardoon – a thistle-like plant), Queijo São Jorge – a semi-hard cheese made from cow’s milk, Queijo Rabaçal – a hard cheese made from ewe’s and goat’s milk and Queijo do Pico – a soft cheese made from unpasteurized cow’s milk.
 This is just one example of many categories of food items that are part of local cuisine.
 The country also has a long history with petiscos (tapas), bread, pastries, wine, enchidos (cured meat and sausage) and more.

-If you have any questions about this article or inflight catering in Lisbon, Portugal, contact me at email@example.com.
+If you have any questions about this article or inflight catering in Lisbon, Portugal, contact email@example.com.